proheng/proheng-archived.github.io/Agile.md

 ### We may in the middle, then become non-Agile and non-waterfall.

 Recently, Agile gains much public attention under strong marketing and push from digital transformation.
 Many IT teams give their best effort to go Agile.
 However, they may experience many challenges over their capabilities.
 The progress of Agile adaptation gets slow down at some point in the journey.
-They may stay in the middle of the waterfall and Agile.
-The team members feel satisfied with "agile" simply because they cannot reach their distant expected destination and proudly claim themselves as "pure Agile".
-Such experience may alter the team members' attitude toward Agile.
-It then creates a cognitive behaviour virtuous circle.
+They may stay in the middle between the waterfall and Agile.

+After many random tries, the team members would gradually settle in their own way of "agile" and also accept what they archive.

 ## At least we can do something
 No matter whether we decide to take the adventure to the true Agile, The things I believe could benefit every team.